-The Sydney Airport Curfew Act 1995 (the Act) has the purpose of limiting, as far as possible, the movement of aircraft at Sydney Kingsford Smith Airport (the Airport) during the curfew period.
+The Sydney Airport Curfew Act 1995 (the Act) has the purpose of limiting, as far as possible, the movement of aircraft at Sydney Airport during the curfew period.
 The curfew period is from 11.00 pm each night to 6.00 am the next morning.

-Section 20 of the Act provides that the Minister may grant a dispensation authorising a take-off or landing which would otherwise breach the curfew where the Minister is satisfied that exceptional circumstances justify the take-off or landing.
+Section 20 of the Act provides that the Minister may grant a dispensation authorising a take-off or landing which would otherwise breach the curfew where the Minister is satisfied that exceptional circumstances justify the take-off or landing, this power has been delegated by the Minister to the department.
 Subsection 20(5) requires the Minister to make written guidelines about the granting of dispensations.

 What constitutes exceptional circumstances